2017 Grand Cercle tasting at La Dauphine. Self-service!

 98-100p - perfectly made wines, well on the way to becoming legends.

-96-98p - truly remarkable wine with a lot of style and class, great, great potential, fabulously made.
+96-98p - truly remarkable wine with a lot of style and class, great potential, fabulously made.

-92-94p - remarkable wines with style and class.
+92-94p - remarkable wines with style and grace.

 90-92p - well-made wines with personality and focus.